Gvranjit/learning.angular/README.md

 - The same instance of the service is shared with all the components down in the hierarchial tree
 - Only define once in provider, in the top-most
-- In order to share data, set emitter in the service , emit from the source component, and subscribe in the target component.
+- In order to share data, set emitter in the service ,invoke a function containg the emit in the service from the source component, and subscribe in the target component.